Why Skeptical Executives Are Adding Meditation to Their Toolkit (And What Changed Their Minds)

 I thought meditation was for people who had time to sit still.

 I’m driven and results oriented.
-My energy comes from momentum.
-The idea of carving out time to just sit there felt like quietly watching paint dry while my to-do list multiplied.
+My energy seems to come from momentum.
+The idea of carving out time to just sit quietly felt like watching paint dry while my to-do list multiplied.

 But I was leading enterprise sales teams in an environment where being sharp wasn't optional.
 Large deals.
 Executive-level clients.
 Complex technology.
 As a woman in that world, I couldn't afford an off day.